tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

 The call to `SB.stdout` will consume the effectful `ByteString` returned by `headLineStream` by printing it to the standard output.

 # Summary

 Streaming libraries allow writing composable streaming programs without relying on lazy IO.
 This simplifies reasoning on the order in which resources are acquired, used and released.
-However, no streaming library ensures that well-typed programs are streaming.
+However, no streaming library ensures that well-typed programs are always streaming.
 The programmer is still responsible for getting resource management right.

-In a next blogpost, we will delve in more detail on the features that streaming libraries provide and how they allow writing composable programs while keeping lazy IO out of the equation.
+In the next post, we'll delve in more detail on the features that streaming libraries provide and how they allow writing composable programs while keeping lazy IO out of the equation.